 DevOps and Build and Release Engineering Aren’t Conflicting Approaches

-The two aren’t in any way conflicting approaches; rather, DevOps and Build and Release Engineering work together in CI/CD (Continuous Integration & Continuous Delivery) software development environments.
+These two approaches work together in CI/CD (Continuous Integration & Continuous Delivery) software development environments.

 First, you had UI developers who mainly focused on building software products with the latest features and technologies.
 Second, you had IT operations people who, above all, had focused on keeping the software build stable.

-With DevOps, organizations managed to cut down on the finger-pointing between developers and operations.
-Moreover, they developed a system that made the developer accountable for their code throughout the process (i.e., development, testing, production, etc.).
+It ultimately led to a system where the developer was accountable for their code throughout the process (i.e., development, testing, production, etc.).